About Lurie College

 View examples of our initial strategic plan initiatives and our racial justice priorities on our Strategic Plan webpage.

-- Tied for #16 among schools of education in California
+- #14 among universities in California

 - Tied for #1 among universities in the Bay Area

 - Tied for #2 among CSUs